frame/RimWorld-CluelessArrivals/README.md

 [Tribals Know Nothing](https://steamcommunity.com/sharedfiles/filedetails/?id=913240446): Very similar to my mod, this adds a new neolithic faction.

 ## Saved Games and Compatibility
-Saves you started with the new faction will be **unplayable** if this mod is removed.
+Saves you started with the new faction will be **unplayable** if this mod is removed, however it would be easy for some players to fix it by replacing "CluelessColony" with "PlayerColony" at two locations in the save file.